Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-Recall, from the beginning of Subsection~\ref{subsection:rcht}, that for a fixed value of~$\theta$ the set $\Vt$ of vertices can be computed in optimal $O(n\log n)$ time and $O(n)$ space.
-For that fixed~$\theta$, the set $\St$ of rectangular overlaps can be computed from $\Vt$ in $O(n)$ time.
+Recall from the beginning of Subsection~\ref{subsection:rcht} that for a fixed value of~$\theta$, the set $\Vt$ of vertices can be computed in optimal $O(n\log n)$ time and $O(n)$ space.
+The set $\St$ of rectangular overlaps can be computed from $\Vt$ in $O(n)$ time.
 In the following, we show how to efficiently maintain the set $\St$ while $\theta$ increases from~$0$ to~$2\pi$.
 We now justify why overlaps were defined above only for opposite extremal $\theta$-quadrants.

 \begin{lemma} If two extremal $\theta$-quadrants have nonempty intersection, then they have to be opposite.
-When this happens, $\rcht$ gets disconnected. \end{lemma}
+When this happens, $\rcht$ becomes disconnected. \end{lemma}

 \begin{proof} In any pair of non-opposite $\theta$-quadrants, one of them contains a ray parallel to a bounding ray of the other one.
-Since every extremal $\theta$-quadrant is supported by at least two points of~$P$ (recall that it defines part of the boundary of $\rcht$), if a pair of non-opposite extremal $\theta$-quadrants had nonempty intersection, that would imply one of them not being $P$-free, a contradiction.
+Since every extremal $\theta$-quadrant is supported by at least two points of~$P$ (recall that it defines part of the boundary of $\rcht$), then if a pair of non-opposite extremal $\theta$-quadrants has a nonempty intersection, one of them is not $P$-free, a contradiction.
 See again Figure~\ref{fig:prel:middle}. \end{proof}

-This property will be useful in the next two subsections, where we will show that the number of overlap and release events is linear and, then, we will illustrate an algorithm to compute them in an optimal way.
+This property will be useful in the next two subsections, where we will show that the number of overlap and release events is linear, and we will obtain an optimal algorithm to compute them.